Audi Q3 SUV - The Audi Q3 is manufactured at Audi Hungaria in Győr. Pictured: Body construction, finish and surface inspection

 The Bentley brand is also a customer, with body parts for the Bentley Bentayga produced in Győr.

-Shared Competence Center (SCC) of AUDI HUNGARIA Zrt. and AUDI HUNGARIA AHEAD Kft. – The founding of subsidiary AUDI HUNGARIA AHEAD Kft.
+Shared Competence Center (SCC) of AUDI HUNGARIA Zrt. and AUDI HUNGARIA AHEAD Kft.

-In addition to 30 years of experience in powertrain and vehicle construction, AUDI HUNGARIA Zrt. is increasingly focusing on shared services for the Volkswagen Group based on its employees’ skills.
+In addition to more than 30 years of experience in powertrain and vehicle construction, AUDI HUNGARIA Zrt. is increasingly focusing on shared services for the Volkswagen Group based on its employees’ skills.
 These services are primarily flowing into the customers’ value chains.

 With their help, processes and activities can be designed more uniformly and efficiently to realize more synergies within the Group.
 All these services form the so-called Shared Competence Center (SCC), which consists of the SCC virtual division of AUDI HUNGARIA Zrt. and AUDI HUNGARIA AHEAD Kft. with around 1,300 employees.